Individual giving fundraising campaigns helpful for nonprofits facing fundraising hurdles due to COVID-19

 “The collaboration with Zoom gave Common Threads an opportunity to engage in a meaningful conversation about how our organization helps combat food insecurity,” said Common Threads board chair Angie Cooper, who is also executive director of the Heartland Summit and chief programs officer for Heartland Forward.
 “Zoom’s new OnZoom platform offered a great way to raise funds and a fun way to connect with new and existing partners.”

 Staff the campaign just like you would an event

-Dedicate a few people on the team who can manage the campaign without having to worry about other major responsibilities that day.
-Day-of duties include logging donations, reporting out to staff and board members on progress made, and getting a head start on thank yous and acknowledgements.
-Don’t forget to staff a team to handle “after hours” donors, especially someone who can rally board members to make one final ask as you’re getting close to your goal.
-You’ll also want to schedule a team who can handle some of the final steps in the days after, such as thank you letters, data entry and announcements of campaign results.
+Dedicate a few people on your staff who can manage the campaign without having to worry about other major responsibilities that day.
+Day-of duties include logging donations, reporting out to staff and board members on progress made, and posting updates on social media and via newsletters.
+Don’t forget to staff a team to handle “after hours” duties, including thanking donors and providing updates to your key stakeholders.
+You’ll also want to schedule a team who can handle some of the final steps in the days after, such as acknowledgement letters, data entry and announcements of campaign results.